rug-cit-hpc/lustre_exporter/README.md

 - disabled - Completely disable all metrics for this portion of a source.
 - core - Enable this source, but only for metrics considered to be particularly useful.
 - extended - Enable this source and include all metrics that the Lustre Exporter is aware of within it.

+### Activating Expose of LNET Metrics for Systemd Service

+Since the LNET metrics are currently exposed based on the [DebugFS](https://docs.kernel.org/6.1/filesystems/debugfs.html) it is required to have root priviliges or mount DebugFS to be access by different user.

+As default the user `prometheus` is used in the Systemd service and LNET metrics are deactivated in the Systemd unit.

+To expose the LNET metrics by the exporter running as a Systemd service it must be configured as following:
+* Set `--collector.lnet=` to `core` or `extended` in the [options file](systemd/prometheus-lustre-exporter.options).
+* Replace `prometheus` with `root` user in the [service file](systemd/prometheus-lustre-exporter.service).

 ## What's exported?